SonySemiconductorSolutions/aitrios-sdk-smart-parking-ts/README.md

 - Place the updated *.ts schema files in server/common
 - Compile down to JavaScript (if desired)
 - Update require/import statements accordingly

+## Issues/Limitations
+- If you add more than 64 parking spaces during Calibrate, the frame name will be displayed as an undefined symbol, making it difficult to identify frames.
+- When you want to run Calibrate, click Live Image to switch to the Enlarged Size view and then select the Calibrate tab.
+- After starting the application, the time from registering the device name to entering the Calibration mode and the time from exiting the Calibration mode to entering the Detection mode may take about 5 seconds.

 ## Versioning